Freestyle inline skating: Speed slalom

+In speed slalom, skaters use 3 wheeled skates instead of 4 wheels as it allows them to sprint faster.

+Freestyle slide

+In a 40 m long track, the skaters slide in groups of 3 to 4, with the two best advancing to the next round.
+The first 20 m are for accelerating and the last 20 m, with cones every 1 m, are for sliding.

+Free jump

+Skaters jump over a horizontal bar, in incremental heights from 0.40 m to 1.80 m.
+Similar to athletics' high jump.

 List of slalom moves

 The list of basic moves from easiest to hardest.
 There are many more moves than the ones shown in the list, and many variations on how to complete each move.
 The names of these moves may differ between communities.

 A full list of tricks recognised by World Skate can be found here in the regulations.